Skip to content

 Please note that not all fields offer a capstone each term.
 Refer to your field’s Degree Course Search for the schedule.

-International students in sustainability or global development practice.
-You choose the spring tutorial and summer capstone sequence if you need I-20 for the F1 student visa.
-You must be officially admitted to the degree program before December 10, submit the tutorial prework by December 10, and register for the precapstone on March 1 in order to submit timely I-20 paperwork.
-See international students guidelines for more information.
+• You must be officially admitted to the degree program before December 10, submit the tutorial prework by December 10, and register for the precapstone on March 1 in order to submit timely I-20 paperwork.

 Precapstone Tutorial Experience

 Once registered in the precapstone tutorial, you will receive guidance and mentoring while you iterate on your individual capstone proposal until the document reaches a satisfactory quality.
 Ordinarily, the tutorial is not a course in the traditional sense.
-You work independently on your proposal with your research advisor by submitting multiple proposal drafts and scheduling individual appointments (often during the hours of 9-5).
+You work independently on your proposal with your capstone advisor by submitting multiple proposal drafts and scheduling individual appointments (often during the hours of 9-5).

 You need to make self-directed progress on the proposal without special prompting from the precapstone instructor.
 While the tutorial is noncredit, your due diligence throughout the semester is required.